akilesh-kr/DataManagementSystemsDesgin/README.md

-# Data Management Systems Desgin
+# Data Management Systems Design
 ## The WALLET Payment Network

 ### Purpose of this project